chwar/XRUI/README.md

 	</tr>
 </table>

-The XRUI Card is floating on the right corner by default, and sticks to the bottom of the screen in AR mode.
-You can specify custom dimensions from the inspector.
+The XRUI Card is floating on the right corner in the 2D landscape format, and sticks to the bottom of the screen in portrait format.
 Use the `AddUIElement` method (see [XRUI Element](#xrui-element)) to fill the card with content.
-The template's default container is named `"MainContainer"`.

 </details>

 ### XRUI Modals